Top 40+ SQL Interview Questions for Experienced Professionals

 Here's what we'll cover:

-- SQL Interview Questions for Experienced Professionals
+- SQL Interview Questions and Answers for Experienced Professionals

 - FAQs on SQL Interview Questions

-SQL Interview Questions for Experienced Professionals
+SQL Common Interview Questions and Answers for Experienced Professionals

 You must go through the following curated list of SQL interview questions for experienced professionals, which are likely to be asked during the SQL interview.

-Q1.
-What is normalization?
+1. What is normalization?
 What are the different normalizations?

 The process of organizing fields and tables of a database to minimize redundancy and dependency.
 It allows you to add, delete or modify fields that can be incorporated into a single table.
-The different normalizations are
+The different normalizations are as follows:

 - First Normal Form (1NF): This should remove a table's duplicate columns.
 It is for the identification of unique columns and the creation of tables for the related data.